 Residents can, if they wish, still contact their GP or local pharmacist for care advice.
 The NHS 111 service does not replace the emergency 999 service.

 An advance directive (also known as an advance statement, advance refusal or living will) is a way of making a person's views known if he or she should become mentally ill and incapable of giving consent to treatment.
 They can also state what treatment or support works for you when unwell and who should be contacted e.g. your carer.
 This kind of preparation can help you, your carer and the care co-ordinator, through what may be a difficult time.

-Further details on Advance Directives can be found on NHS Choices
+Further details on Advance Directives can be found on the NHS website.

 Carers Advanced Plans